 He received a Bachelor’s degree in Accounting and a Master’s of Professional Accountancy degree from Western Kentucky University.
 Jeff has been a Certified Public Accountant (CPA) since 1998 and still maintains that certification through continuing education hours in Governmental Accounting and Finance each year.
 Before coming to the City, he worked in public accounting at a local CPA firm, as well as two local corporate headquarters’ offices in the accounting departments.
 Jeff has served on various boards and committees including the Bowling Green Economic Development Authority board, the Warren County Downtown Economic Development Authority board, the Bowling Green Police and Firefighters Pension board, the ITA Finance committee, the BG/WC Depot committee, and the Bowling Green East Little League board.
 In his free time, Jeff enjoys spending time with his family, coaching youth sports, and playing golf.

-Katie Schaller-Ward Assistant City Manager/City Clerk
+Katie Schaller-Ward Assistant City Manager/Chief Financial Officer

 In addition, Ms. Schaller-Ward conducts workshops for City employee development programs and for members, staff and attorneys of local boards, commissions and agencies.
 The workshop topics include the Kentucky open meetings and open records laws, ethics in the workforce, importance of communication, records retention and archiving, effective meeting procedures, and responsibilities of board members and CEOs.
+She has also conducted sessions about city government, budgeting and local governance.

 Let us know if anything is wrong with this page.
 However, please don't include any personal or financial information.